Australian Centre for Hepatitis Virology (ACHV)

 - To provide advice to government, community and medical bodies as required.

-- To promote recognition of Australian hepatitis virus research by liasing with international research bodies and organizing the 11th International Symposium on Viral Hepatitis and Liver Disease.
+- To promote recognition of Australian hepatitis virus research by liaising with international research bodies and organising the 11th International Symposium on Viral Hepatitis and Liver Disease.

 Major Formal Activities